statement

 bio/cv

-Young currently resides in the Hudson Valley, NY having relocated from rural piedmont Virginia in 2017.
-She designed and built her current live/work space in the foothills of the Shawangunks.
+Young relocated from piedmont Virginia to New York in 2017.
+She resides in the foothills of the Shawangunks where she designed and built her live/work space.
 Her intimacy with place and all who inhabit it shape Young's practices daily.